COS301-SE-2025/CRISP/SRS.md

 1. **User Authentication and Authorization** - Foundation for all system access
 2. **Threat Intelligence Publication** - Core value creation functionality
 3. **Threat Intelligence Consumption** - Core value consumption functionality
-4. **Organization Management** - Essential for multi-tenant architecture
+4. **Institution Management** - Essential for multi-tenant architecture
 5. **Data Validation and STIX Compliance** - Required for standards compliance

 #### 4.3.2 Important Use Cases (Should Have)